Liam-F/ArbSoftware/README.md

 - [ArbitrageWebsite.war](/ArbitrageWebsite.war) is the .war file to be deployed to your tomcat server so you can run the website.
 - [arbitrageScraper.jar](/arbitrageScraper.jar) is an executable jar file that you can run in order to find arbitrage opportunities.
 - [umlProject.png](/umlProject.png) is a uml diagram of the ArbitrageScraper application.
 - [ArbitrageTradingSite.sql](/ArbitrageTradingSite.sql) is a file that contains how the database was setup.
-Although I have the database for both applications hosted on godaddy.com so you should not need to run this file to use the application.
+However, I have the database for both applications hosted on godaddy.com so you should not need to run this file to use the application.
-- [ArbitrageTable.png](/ArbitrageTable.png) is a screenshot of the table on the website when it has found a few arbitrage opportunities.
+- [ArbitrageTable.png](/ArbitrageTable.png) is a screenshot of the table displayed on the website when it has found a few arbitrage opportunities.
 - [project.pdf](/project.pdf) is the documentation for the project that was submitted to moodle.

 ---